wolffshots/wolffshots/README.md

 I do some hobby photography and if you're here about that please message me on any of my socials or my email The rights to my photos are reserved unless you explicitly get my consent or are one of the subjects of the image in question

-## Links

 - [instagram](https://www.instagram.com/wolffshots)

-## Education

-### BSc in Computer Science and Computer Engineering (2017 - 2019)

-- University of Cape Town
-- specialisations include software engineering and embedded systems with some project management and machine learning

-### NSC

-- Herzlia High School 2016
-- Attended AP Maths and AP English